RUTHANNE M. DEUTSCH

 Ruthanne studied International Relations and Economics at Yale University, and received a Ph.D. in Economics in 1994.
 During and after graduate school Ruthanne worked as an international development economist, first with the World Bank, and then with the Inter-American Development Bank.
 She was involved in project work as well as policy research and strategy development, primarily in the areas of poverty reduction, social sectors reform, early childhood development, and promoting gender equity and social inclusion.

 Ruthanne studied law at Georgetown University Law Center, where she was Executive Articles Editor of the Georgetown Law Journal.
 She graduated from the Law Center summa cum laude in 2004.
 A decade later, she returned to Georgetown as a clinical teaching fellow with the Georgetown Appellate Litigation Program, and received an LL.M. in advocacy, with distinction, in 2016.

 Jam v.
-International Finance Corp., No. 17-1011: As counsel for 17 member countries of the Multilateral Investment Guarantee Agency, filed an amicus brief in support of Respondent, arguing that the International Organizations Immunities Act confers a broad immunity from suit in light of the Act's history, the critical and distinct purposes served by international organization immunity, and the Executive Branch’s power under the Act to adjust international organization immunity.
+International Finance Corp.,139 S. Ct.
+759 (2019): As counsel for 17 member countries of the Multilateral Investment Guarantee Agency, filed an amicus brief in support of Respondent, arguing that the International Organizations Immunities Act confers a broad immunity from suit in light of the Act's history, the critical and distinct purposes served by international organization immunity, and the Executive Branch’s power under the Act to adjust international organization immunity.